 Theorem \ref{T:2} allows us get a better understanding of the behaviour of $(2n+1)$-uniform measures at infinity.
-In particular we prove that: \begin{itemize} \item[(i)]if $\Tan_{2n+1}(\mu,\infty)\cap \mathfrak{M}(2n+1)\neq \emptyset$ then $\mu\in\mathfrak{M}(2n+1)$, \item[(ii)]the set $\Tan_{2n+1}(\mu,\infty)$ is a singleton. \end{itemize} In the Euclidean space these properties arise from a careful analysis of the algebraic properties of moments.
-In our framework the structure of moments is much more complicated and therefore (i) and (ii) are proved by means of an explicit construction which relies on Theorem \ref{T:2}.
+In particular using it we are able to prove that: \begin{itemize} \item[(i)]if $\Tan_{2n+1}(\mu,\infty)\cap \mathfrak{M}(2n+1)\neq \emptyset$ then $\mu\in\mathfrak{M}(2n+1)$, \item[(ii)]the set $\Tan_{2n+1}(\mu,\infty)$ is a singleton. \end{itemize} In the Euclidean space these properties arise from a careful analysis of the algebraic properties of moments.
+In our framework the structure of moments is much more complicated and therefore (i) and (ii) are proved by means of an explicit geometric construction which relies on Theorem \ref{T:2}.
 Thanks to these two properties of $(2n+1)$-uniform measures, in Section \ref{buchi}, we prove the following:

-\begin{teorema} Suppose there exists a functional $\mathscr{F}:\mathcal{M}\to \R$, continuous in the weak-$*$ convergence of measures, and a constant $\hbar=\hbar(\HH^n)>0$ such that: \begin{itemize} \item[(i)] if $\mu\in\mathfrak{M}(2n+1)$ then $\mathscr{F}(\mu)\leq \hbar/2$, \item[(ii)] if $\mu$ is a $(2n+1)$-uniform cone (see Definition \ref{conelli}) and $\mathscr{F}(\mu)\leq\hbar$, then $\mu\in\mathfrak{M}(2n+1)$. \end{itemize} Then, for any $\phi$ Radon measure with $(2n+1)$-density and for $\phi$-almost every $x$:
+\begin{teorema} Suppose there exists a functional $\mathscr{F}:\mathcal{M}\to \R$, continuous in the weak-$*$ convergence of measures, and a constant $\hbar=\hbar(\HH^n)>0$ such that: \begin{itemize} \item[(i)] if $\mu\in\mathfrak{M}(2n+1)$ then $\mathscr{F}(\mu)\leq \hbar/2$, \item[(ii)] if $\mu$ is a $(2n+1)$-uniform cone, see Definition \ref{conelli}, and $\mathscr{F}(\mu)\leq\hbar$, then $\mu\in\mathfrak{M}(2n+1)$. \end{itemize} Then, for any $\phi$ Radon measure with $(2n+1)$-density and for $\phi$-almost every $x$:

 \end{teorema}